jpuka/mushi-identifier/README.md

 - [x] Implement a simple API with Docker and FastAPI
 - [ ] Study security best practices and make the API public on a VPS
 - [ ] Optimize model for mobile: do weight pruning and quantization, convert to Tensorflow lite
-- [ ] Develop the mobile app and deploy it on a smartphone
+- [ ] Develop the mobile app

 **Additional steps**

 - [ ] Implement a simple frontend for the web API
+- [ ] Based on the model prediction, present yes/no-questions to the user ("If you cut the bottom, does it bleed white? y/n") to verify the species.